HomeDev GuideAPI Reference

 Describes how to work with projections of search results in Optimizely Search & Navigation.
 Projecting search results allows you to refine search results for display, and has performance benefits.

 Projecting search results lets you iterate over more suitable results for displaying search results and other listings.
-Also, because you select a subset of the indexed data, only the required fields must be sent over the wire.
+Also, because you select a subset of the indexed data, send only the required fields over the wire.

-While the API supports returning instances of the actual type that is indexed (as long as it can be instantiated directly or by configuring the Client conventions), you should return matching objects as instances of a different type, projecting them.
+While the API supports returning instances of the actual type that is indexed (as long as you can instantiate it directly or configure the Client conventions), you should return matching objects as instances of a different type and project them.
 As with LINQ, you do this with a Select method.

 var result = client.Search<BlogPost>()